Chronic inflammation is one of the biggest killers in the world.

 However, it is not just the amount of carbohydrate and fats that matter but also the quality.

-Some carbs (like spinach, berries, and mushrooms) are very healthy, while some fats (such as margarine) are terribly bad.
+Some carbs (like spinach, berries, and mushrooms) are very healthy, while others (such as sugar and white flour) are not.

 10 Inflammatory Foods to Avoid